 Nevertheless, the persuasiveness of the subtraction argument is not entirely hostage to background theories about the nature of possible worlds.
 Even those with metaphysical systems that guarantee the existence of some concrete entities feel pressure to revise those systems to accommodate the empty world, or at least to look for some loophole that would make their system compatible with Baldwin’s thought experiment.

-Even with this revision, classical logic militates against the empty world.
+Tolerance of vacuously true generalizations does not stop contemporary classical logic from precluding an empty world.
 Since its universal quantifier has existential import, each of its logical laws imply that something exists.
 For instance, the principle of identity, Everything is identical to itself entails There exists something that is identical to itself.
-All sorts of attractive inferences are jeopardized by the empty world.
+Many attractive inferences are jeopardized by the empty world.

 Logicians do not treat their intolerance of the empty world as a resource for metaphysicians.
 They do not want to get involved in metaphysical disputes.
 They feel that logic should be neutral with respect to the existence of anything.
 They yearn to rectify this “defect in logical purity” (Russell 1919, 203).